 Durham County Schools

-Located in Durham, North Carolina, Durham Public Schools serve more than 33,000 students in 54 schools across the city and county.
-We employ some 2,500 teachers and administrators, and partner with community organizations, businesses, and the numerous higher education entities in our area such as Duke University, North Carolina Central University and Durham Technical Community College.
+Located in Durham, North Carolina, Durham Public Schools serve more than 32,000 students in 53 schools across the city and county.
+We employ 2,400+ teachers, and partner with community organizations, businesses, and the numerous higher education entities in our area such as Duke University, North Carolina Central University and Durham Technical Community College.

 For more information, visit the Durham Public Schools website.